lowRISC/opentitan/doc/ug/dv_methodology/index.md

 ## Reviews

-One of the best ways to convince ourselves that we have done our job right is by seeking from as well as providing feedback to our contributors.
+One of the best ways to convince ourselves that we have done our job right is by seeking from, as well as providing feedback to, our contributors.
 We have the following types of reviews for DV.

 ### Code Reviews